bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 - **Instruction broadcast**: In SIMD mode, the Zynq sends opcodes down the tree to all 4,096 nodes simultaneously
 - **Result aggregation**: Data flows up through the Planes, gets collected, and presents to the outside world
 - **Network interface**: Ethernet to everything else, USB, and HDMI simply because the Zynq support it.
-It's a Lin
+It's a Linux machine, after all.
 - **LED coordination**: Someone has to tell that 64x64 array what to display

 The Zynq talks to 16 Plane controllers.
 Each Plane controller talks to 16 Slice controllers.
 Each Slice controller talks to 16 nodes.
 It's trees all the way down.